The Power of Common Sense

 “Um….ok,” I responded, already halfway back to my truck.

-I sped away, drove the 20-mile roundtrip distance to an unattended lock box, filled out a piece of paper and deposited $10 (I didn’t have change), and sped back.
+I sped away, drove the 20-mile roundtrip distance to an unattended lock box, filled out a piece of paper and deposited $10 (because I didn’t have change), and sped back.
 When I got back, he had the same Cheshire grin.
 When I tried to produce some photo evidence of my deposit, he said, “I trust you, come on in.”

 As I’ve reflected on this experience over the last few days, I’ve realized that far too often in the motorcoach business, we are this park ranger: well-intentioned, but so set on enforcing policy and so focused on our operational and procedural norms that customers have the same frustrations with us that I had with him.

 First, I want to say that I am not advocating any policies that include the customer always being right.
 They aren’t.
 But I am saying that we need to teach common sense when it comes to working with a general public increasingly used to point-and-click, tap-and-go type solutions to their issues.
-When we enforce policies that seem outdated and difficult to comply with because that’s how we’ve always done it, we actually encourage upset customers or potential customers that pigeonhole our industry as a group that can’t be bothered to provide customers with the experience they want.
+When we enforce policies that seem outdated and difficult to comply with because that’s how we’ve always done it, we actually encourage upset customers or potential customers that pigeonhole our industry as a group of companies that can’t be bothered to provide customers with the experience they want.

 Change is happening fast—really fast—in terms of technology.
-Digital natives (those who’ve grown up never knowing a time before Google), iPhones, and YouTube are now decision makers that control a great deal of the nation’s spending.
+Digital natives (those who’ve grown up never knowing a time before Google, iPhones, and YouTube) are now decision makers that control a great deal of the nation’s spending.
 Older generations are also reporting the old ways to be “tiresome and annoying”, embracing the idea that these newfangled devices really do make life easier.

 We must realize that the new normal is simple, fast, and easy.
 Our customers use things like Uber, Amazon, and Doordash all the time.
 One tap, and boom: someone picks them up, groceries are delivered to their house in a few hours, or a hot meal is on their doorstep in minutes.
 All of these advances encourage a reliance on technology to simplify our lives.